 Table of Contents:

-- Deep Learning vs machine learning – different technologies mean different results
+- Deep Learning vs. Machine Learning–different technologies create different results

 - Revealing what’s hidden